vagili/Provlepsis4j/README.md

 ---
 ## Citation

-If you use Provlepsis4j in academic work, please cite our demo paper (PDF/link will be added to this repository).
+If you use Provlepsis4j, please cite our demo paper (PDF/link will be added to this repository).

 BibTeX (venue and details will be updated upon acceptance):